-The deferred tax liability which provides loss absorbing capacity is calculated based on projected corporation tax on future profits from pensions business.
+The deferred tax liability which provides loss absorbing capacity is calculated based on projected corporation tax on future profits.

-Investment movements on existing business, movements in the symmetric adjustment, changes in expense assumptions and the pricing change have driven the reduction in the SCR over the year, but have been offset by the impact of new business, movement in risk free rates and a change in lapse assumptions.
+Investment movements on existing business, the impact of new business, and movements in the symmetric adjustment, driven the increase in the SCR over the year, but have been offset by changes in expense inflation assumptions and lapse assumptions.